ekaterinailin/AltaiPony/paper.md

 \end{equation}

-To estimate $\alpha$ and $\beta$ and their respective uncertainties for a given sample of flares, `AltaiPony` includes the analysis class `FFD` that offers a class based fully Bayesian framework [@wheatland2004] that incorporates both the power law nature of FFDs, and the exponential flare waiting times to predict flare frequencies, and uses emcee [@emcee2013] to sample from the posterior distribution using the Markov Chain Monte Carlo method.
+To estimate $\alpha$ and $\beta$ and their respective uncertainties for a given sample of flares, `AltaiPony` includes the analysis class `FFD` that includes a fully Bayesian framework [@wheatland2004] that incorporates both the power law nature of FFDs, and the exponential flare waiting times to predict flare frequencies, and uses emcee [@emcee2013] to sample from the posterior distribution using the Markov Chain Monte Carlo method.
 As a quick alternative, we also implemented a modified maximum likelihood estimator